-- attracting high levels of domestic and foreign investments through capital projects; - strengthening international competitiveness of South African capital goods sector and allied industries; - creating sustainable jobs in South Africa; - creating a long-term demand for South African capital goods and services; - stimulating project development in Africa and in particular the Southern African Development Community (SADC) countries as well as support for the objectives of the New Partnership for Africa's Development (Nepad); and stimulating upstream and downstream linkages with SMMEs and BEE companies.
+- Attracting high levels of domestic and foreign investments. - Strengthening international competitiveness of South African capital goods sector and allied industries. - Creating sustainable jobs in South Africa. - Creating a long-term demand for South African capital goods and services. - Stimulating project development in Africa and in particular the Southern African Development Community (SADC) countries, as well as support for the objectives of the New Partnership for Africa's Development (Nepad). - Stimulating upstream and downstream linkages with SMMEs and BEE companies.